Linda Hendrickson

 by Peter Collingwood:

-• The Techniques of Ply-Split Braiding, Bellew Publishing and Unicorn Press, 1998.
+The Techniques of Ply-Split Braiding, Bellew Publishing and Unicorn Press, 1998.
 The result of over 10 years of research and several trips to India.
 208 pages of text, 196 diagrams by Ann and Ralph Norman, 120 B&W photographs of traditional ply-split camel girths and their makers, and Peter's innovative samples.
 Clear instructions for making cords and for many variations of each of the three different ply-split braiding techniques, plain oblique twining (POT), single course oblique twining (SCOT), and two-layered oblique interlacing (TLOI).
 The only comprehensive book on the subject.
 Excellent documentation of the traditional techniques of India's girth makers as well as Peter's innovations.
-You can order this book from my Books and DVDs page.

 by David Fraser: